chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 There’s some overlap with other moves using +wits and involving knowledge, but each has their purpose.
 When you’re forced to react with awareness or insight to deal with an immediate threat, that’s Face Danger.
 When you size up your options or leverage your expertise and prepare to make a move, that’s Secure an Advantage.
 When you’re spending time searching, investigating, asking questions—especially related to a quest—that’s when you Gather Information.
 Use whichever move is most appropriate to the circumstances and your intent.

 A strong hit means you gain valuable new information.
 You know what you need to do next.
-Envision what you learn, or Ask the Oracle.
+Envision what you learn, or Ask for Inspiration.

 A weak hit means what you learned is unsettling or ambiguous.
 To move forward, you need to overcome new obstacles and see where the clues leads.